SmartData-Polito/odysseus/docs/source/index.rst

 Introduction
 =============
-e3f2s is a software for simulation of shared electric fleets in urban environments.
+odysseus is a software for simulation of shared electric fleets in urban environments.
 It is still a prototype in active development.
 However, it is already stable enough to be used for research activities.
-In order to understand what e3f2s is capable of, please first read the three papers available in the folder */home/det_tesi/a.ciociola/input_simulator/papers*.
+In order to understand what odysseus is capable of, please first read the three papers available in the folder */home/det_tesi/a.ciociola/input_simulator/papers*.

-e3f2s is composed by three main modules:
+odysseus is composed by three main modules:

 - **city_data_manager**: receives in input data from different sources and output a simulation-ready version of the same data.
 - **simulator**: contains data structures and algorithms for actual simulations.
 - **utils**: contains some utility functions used across the other modules.

-In this tutorial, we focus on running our first simulation with e3f2s.
+In this tutorial, we focus on running our first simulation with odysseus.

 Setup repository, environment and data
 ========================================